gabriel-pinheiro/elba-balancer/README.md

 ```

 ## Settings
-These are the supported options for your `elba.toml` configuration file:
+These are some of the supported options for your `elba.toml` configuration file:

 ```toml
 [server]